eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-projects-vscode.md

 # Next Steps

-For how to remove an existing Codewind deployment, see [Remove a remote deployment of Codewind](./remote-removing.html)

 To understand more about how you can use project templates in Codewind, including using pre-supplied templates and creating your own, see [Working with Templates](./workingwithtemplates.html)